Port Talbot Steelworks: Fatal accidents

 There have been many fatalities caused by industrial accidents at the plant since its opening, the number having been reduced over the years by improved safety measures.

 An explosion at the Port Talbot plant in November 2001 killed three men.
 Len Radford, 53, Stephen Galsworthy, 25, and Andrew Hutin, 20, died when blast furnace five erupted, sending molten liquid down on them.
 Twelve other men were seriously injured in the blast.
 The blast heavily damaged No.5, which was rebuilt and resumed operation from 2003 onwards.

 In July 2012 Tata Steel were fined £500,000 over the 2006 death of worker Kevin Downey at the Port Talbot plant.
 Engulfed in steam during a night shift, Downey wandered into a channel of molten slag heated to 1500 C. He was rescued by colleagues, but suffered 85% burns and died later that day.
 At the time of the accident, the Port Talbot plant was still controlled by Corus Steel UK.

-In 2019 a contractor was killed while servicing machinery at the plant.
+In 2019 a contractor was crushed to death while servicing hot rolling machinery at the Port Talbot plant.
+Tata Steel pleaded guilty to criminal charges of failing to ensure health and safety, and was ordered to pay fines and costs in excess of £1.5 million.